Hasodikis/ThinkPad-460-OpenCore/README.md

 # Lenovo-T460-Hackintosh-Big Sur-OpenCore
 This repo contains the files and scripts to install macOS on the Lenovo T460 family.

+# 2023 VENTURA 13.4.1 UPDATE

+New version.
+1. config.plist CleanUp
+2. Kext updates
+3. Added two separate EFI folders.
+One for Intel Wifi and one for Broadcom Wifi.
+(Broadcom wifi/bluetooth card works far better than the Intel on.
+Ie. Airdrop works.
+In both cases screen mirroring to my iPad does not work.
+However with Broadcom Wifi it works to my Apple TV.
+Handoff also works with my iPad and iPhone)
+**Don't update Voodoo kexts.**
+**Don' t install 13.5 before checking the web for possible Bluetooth problems.**

 # 2023 VENTURA 13.4 UPDATE
 This new release allows for the installation of MacOS Ventura 13.4 on a Thinkpad T460.
 This update was A PAIN IN THE ASS to get it to work properly.